-The DVD movie disc uses the MPEG-2 codec and this results in much better video quality.
+The DVD movie disc uses the MPEG-2 codec and results in much better video quality.
 This is possible because DVDs can store seven times more information than a CD and this space is required because good quality video requires a lot of storage capacity.
 The resolution of a NTSC VCD is 352 by 240 compared to 720 by 480 for a NTSC DVD.
 The DVD has double the resolution, up to seven times the video bit rate and twice the audio bit rate when compared to the Video CD.

 As discussed above, if you convert VHS to CD instead of to DVD you will be losing video quality in the final product.
-A well produced DVD will look just as good as the VHS original, but converting video tape to CD will likely result in video that is poorer quality than the original VHS tape.
-The picture quality of the VCD is supposed to be as good as VHS, but the resolution is half and in most cases the original VHS video is better.
+A well-produced DVD will look just as good as the VHS original, but converting video tape to CD will likely result in video that is poorer quality than the original VHS tape.
+The picture quality of the VCD is supposed to be as good as VHS, but the resolution is half and in most cases, the original VHS video is better.

-The VCD filled a need for a short period of time.
+The VCD filled a need for a short period.
 It allowed video to be stored on the compact optical disc format.
 However, with the emergence of the DVD format, there is no need to produce lower quality video CDs.
-It is best to not convert VHS to CD if you desire a good quality result.
-Video tape to CD conversion cannot match the quality of conversion to a DVD and therefore, the VCD format should not be considered as an option for digitizing your video memories stored on videotape.
+It is best to avoid converting VHS to CD if you desire a good quality result.
+Video tape to CD conversion cannot match the quality of conversion to a DVD and therefore, the VCD format should not be considered as an option for digitizing video memories stored on videotape.